 Call for applications 2025-2026

-In February 2025, the Commission, after consulting the Member States in the Medical Device Coordination Group, launched a second call to Member States to submit further applications on behalf of their candidate laboratories for designation of EURLs.
+In February 2025, the Commission, after consulting the Member States in the Medical Device Coordination Group, launched a call to Member States to submit further applications on behalf of their candidate laboratories for designation of EURLs.

-This call will be conducted in two waves:
+This call is conducted in two waves:

 - detection or quantification of markers of arbovirus infection